rajinder-yadav/react-redux-booklist/README.md

 ## Higher Order Components

-A HOC is a design pattern that define a function that take a component and return a new wrapped component.
+A HOC is a design pattern that define a function that takes a component and returns a new wrapped component.

-Redux make use of HOC, it takes the App component wraps it with the Provider component.
-This make the Redux `store` available to all components.
+This Redux application makes use of HOC, it takes the App component and wraps it within the Provider component.
+This makes the Redux `store` available to all components.

 ```js
 ReactDOM.render(